badquanta/approval-voting/README.md

 Digests are batches of eatch; in debug mode this is 1 each; but otherwise this is usually at least a set of 10 each.
 What "batches" do is anonomize data.
 It is logged and dummped in "batches."
 Each item logged should be usable to verify the integrity of either two.
 Two verified good items should be able to reconstruct the missing/corrupted third item; and agree which of the three is bad and which of the three is good.
 All three of each batch log should be referring to the same set of "checkin-ballot-checkout" set; but EXACTLY which goes to which should be generally unknowable.

 Anyone running any copy of this software should be able to verify the data in this batch report and collect totals from all verified batch reports as well as report any data that fails to pass verification.

+## What's happening behind the scenes?

+Behind the scenes; the approvals directory is a git repository.

+When a poll is taken; that repository is cloned...